Taking your work out across the Red River

 My gradual truce with conflict

-For a long time, the word ‘conflict’ bothered me.
-In writing advice, it always looms large.
-Stories tend to need conflict.
+For a long time, the use of the word ‘conflict’ in writing advice bothered me.
+Stories tend to need conflict, we're told.
 Otherwise, they can wither and die.

 Poetry and prose, close to home